mmazinjameel/Operating-System-Compendium/README.md

 ___

 ## Conditional Variables
 Conditional variable is a synchronization primitive that lets the thread wait until a certain condition occurs.
-Suppose we have 2 threads T1 and T2.
-Suppose T2 is being executed and T1 also comes, then it goes in the wait state based on the condition.
-When T2 is finished executing, it will notify the condition that put T1 on wait.
+Suppose we have 2 threads $T_1$ and $T_2$.
+Suppose $T_2$ is being executed and $T_1$ also comes, then it goes in the wait state based on the condition.
+When $T_2$ is finished executing, it will notify the condition that puts $T_1$ on wait.
 The lock will be released and T1 will start executing.
 In the meantime, the CPU can perform other work, thus avoiding busy waiting.

 ## Semaphore
 Semaphore is a synchronization method.
-Suppose we have multiple instances of a resource and say we have 3 resources, and 10 threads $T_1 \right T_10$.
+Suppose we have multiple instances of a resource and say we have 3 resources, and 10 threads $T_1 \rightarrow T_10$.
 We also have a variable named sema = 3.
 When $T_1$ takes one resource, then sema -= 1.
 The same happens for other threads $T_2, T_3$.
 When $T_1$ finishes executing, sema += 1, and then the next waiting thread will be allowed to execute.